kubeedge/ianvs/docs/proposals/algorithms/cloud-edge-collaboration-inference-for-llm/cloud-edge-collaboration-inference-for-llm.md

 ### Collaboration Strategies

-The edge cloud collaboration strategy mainly includes three types of strategies: slicing strategy, query routing strategy and speculative decoding strategy.
+The edge cloud collaboration strategy mainly includes three types of strategies: *slicing* strategy, *query routing* strategy and *speculative decoding* strategy.

-1. The slicing strategy refers to slicing the LLM according to the computing power requirements and time overhead of each layer, and allocating it to be executed on edge servers and cloud servers.
+1. The *slicing* strategy refers to slicing the LLM according to the computing power requirements and time overhead of each layer, and allocating it to be executed on edge servers and cloud servers.
 The slicing strategy can solve the privacy issues of requests, but communication overhead is still significant.
-2. The query routing strategy involves deploying a small model on the edge server and a large model on the cloud side, routing user requests to the edge or cloud based on performance needs.
+2. The *query routing* strategy involves deploying a small model on the edge server and a large model on the cloud side, routing user requests to the edge or cloud based on performance needs.
 The collaboration strategy can greatly reduce communication overhead, but there are still some privacy issues as some requests will go to the cloud.
-3. The speculative decoding strategy also involves deploying a small model on the edge server and a large model on the cloud side.
+3. The *speculative decoding* strategy also involves deploying a small model on the edge server and a large model on the cloud side.
 Different from query routing, this strategy needs the small model and large model to collaboration   through all the generation process of one query.

 #### Query Routing Strategy

-This project aims to implement a collaboration strategy as shown in the following figure.
+The principle of *query routing* strategy is shown in the following figure.

 <img src="./images/image-20240602112744993.png" alt="image-20240602112744993" style="zoom: 33%;" />

 The core of this strategy is designing a routing model $R$ that can predict the performance of user request $q$ in both the large cloud model $L$ and small edge model $S$.
 This model takes request $q$ as input and outputs two labels, 0 or 1, representing preference for either edge or cloud.

 This is essentially a text classification task which can be accomplished by training an NLP model.
 Training such a model involves considerations such as selecting models, datasets, loss functions, evaluation metrics etc.

 ##### Model Selection

 Typically BERT completes text classification tasks.
-There are many variants of BERT models including BERT-large, ALBERT, RoBERTa etc. Based on relevant literature references we plan to fine-tune a RoBERTa variant for completing text classification tasks$^{[3]}$.
-RoBERTa is an excellent multilingual variant of BERT with better performance across multiple metrics compared to other models; hence it's planned for adoption.
+There are many variants of BERT models including BERT-large, ALBERT, RoBERTa etc. Based on relevant references we plan to fine-tune a RoBERTa variant for completing text classification tasks$^{[3]}$.
+RoBERTa is an excellent multilingual variant of BERT with better performance across multiple metrics compared to other models.

 With LLM coming into existence there have been examples using LLM for text classification tasks too.
 We could also attempt fine-tuning a lightweight LLM like TinyLlama for performing classification tasks.